3rd Delhi Assembly

 The Third Legislative Assembly of Delhi was constituted in 2003 after Delhi Legislative Assembly election held on 1 December 2003.

 Election and Government formation

-Total six national parties, twelve state parties, forty-five registered (unrecognized) parties and other independent candidates contested for 70 assembly seats.
+In all, six national parties, twelve state parties, forty-five registered (unrecognized) parties and other independent candidates contested for 70 assembly seats.
 With 47 seats, INC emerged as the single largest party and formed the Government with Sheila Dikshit as the Chief Minister.
-BJP won 20 seats and secured second position.
+BJP won 20 seats and secured the second position.
 JD(S), NCP and Independent contestant each won one seat.